 He's a tall, lanky Southerner with a penchant for cars, and, of all things, lizards.
-He teaches Sunday school with his wife.
-Ed Bolian is the kind of guy you might meet on an airplane and forget before you picked up your bags – with one exception: he claims he's the fastest man ever to drive across the United States.
+He has a polite face and an eager-to-please demeanor.
+His teaches Sunday school with his wife.
+Ed Bolian is the kind of guy you might meet on an airplane and forget before you picked up your bags – with one exception: he just became the fastest man ever to drive across the United States.

 That's right: Alex Roy's familiar cross-country driving record, set in his now-famous LeMans Blue 2000 BMW M5 during the fall of 2006, no longer stands.
 It was allegedly broken by a three-man team consisting of Ed, a co-driver, and a passenger, in a 2004 Mercedes-Benz CL55 AMG.

 First, we should address the term "broken."
 When I think of a record that's been "broken," I imagine beating something by a second, or a minute, or maybe a few RBIs.
 If what Ed says is true, the record wasn't broken: it was shattered.
 In 2006, Alex and company completed the transcontinental journey in 31 hours and 4 minutes.
 Two weeks ago, Ed and his crew say they managed to do the deed in 28 hours and 50 minutes.
 Google says it takes 40 and a half.

 Another driver, who wishes to remain anonymous, attempted the same journey a week prior and could only muster a time of 31 hours and 17 minutes.
 When he finished the run, he sent a text message to Alex Roy.
 It said only: "Long live the King."